General Info

 P3 - P7 9:00 am - 2:55 Monday to Friday

-Parents of Nursery pupils should accompany their children to their classroom each morning.
+Parents/Carers of Nursery pupils should accompany their children to their classroom each morning.

-of the day can be missed as classes begin.
-Due to the success of children spending time outside in the mornings playing and interacting with their peers we are continuing with this.
-Staff will supervise this alongside Mrs Ramsey & Mr Bradley.
+School begins at 9:00 am.
+Pupils can be dropped off in the playground from 8:45 to 9:00am.
+Please ensure that your child arrives on time for school.
+Valuable interaction time with their peers and teachers at the start of the day can be missed as classes begin.
+Due to the success of pupils spending time outside in the mornings playing and interacting with their peers we are continuing with this.
+Staff will supervise this alongside Mrs. McCarter & Mr. Bradley.

 In addition the school now offers the facility of a "Breakfast Club".
-Pupils can avail of a breakfast in the school from 8:15 until 8:45.
+Pupils can avail of a breakfast in the school from 8:00 until 8:45.
 This is subsidised by the "Extended Schools Initiative" allowing pupils to have a breakfast before classes start.

 Assemblies